barbarer/py4e-int/_sources/pictures/changeColor.rst

     win = ImageWin(img.getWidth(),img.getHeight())
     img.draw(win)

-Try the program above on some of the other images by changing the name of the image file on line 5.
+Try the program above on some of the other images, like "arch.jpg" or "puppy.jpg", by changing the name of the image file on line 5.
 What effect does it always have?
 Is this what you expected when we decrease the red?

 We can *increase* the red in a similar way.
 Let's change STEP 5, so that we increase the red by 150%.